Find The Best Insurance

 Let our experts guide you toward the best homeowners insurance plan for you, your family, and your home.

-In the event of an accident, theft, or a disaster, it's important to understand the proper procedures and what you’re responsible for when you file a claim.
+In the event of storm damage, theft, or a natural disaster, it's important to understand the proper procedures and what you need to do when submitting a home insurance claim.

-Report any crime to the police: If you were the victim of theft or your house was vandalized, report it to the police immediately.
-Get a police report and names of every officer you spoke with – this will be helpful for your insurer and move your claim process along.
+If you were the victim of theft or your house was vandalized, report it to the police immediately.
+Get a police report and names of every officer you spoke with – this will be helpful for your insurer and move your claim process along smoothly.

-Call your insurer immediately: When you call your insurance professional, you’ll want to ask if you’re covered, if your claim will exceed your deductible (if this is the case, you probably don’t want to file the claim), how long it will take for the claim to be processed, and if there are any estimates you should obtain for repairs to structure damage.
+Call your agent or claims department of your insurance company and use the opportunity to ask questions.
+See if you’re covered, if your claim will exceed your deductible (if this is the case, you probably don’t want to file the claim), if it’s worth filing a claim, how long it will take for it to be processed, and if there are any estimates you should obtain for repairs to structural damage.

-Fill out your claims: Once you’ve determined that you’re in it to win it and you’re filing a claim, your company will send you forms – which, by the way, must be sent within a specified time period by law.
+Once you’ve determined that you’re making a claim, your company will instruct you to fill out forms on their website, or they’ll send you the necessary paperwork.
 Return the forms promptly after filling out every section to the best of your knowledge.

-Welcome the claims inspector: Most claims you file will require a visit from a claims inspector, who will visit your home to survey the damage and determine how much the insurance company should pay for the loss.
+Most claims will require a visit from a claims inspector, who will visit your home to survey the damage and determine how much the insurance company should pay for the loss.
 Expect an interview process, but not detective-like questioning.
-These people are trying to help you, after all, not implicate you.
+These people are trying to help you, not implicate you.

-Cash that check: The claims adjuster may cut you a check on the spot, or they may have it mailed to you at a later date.
-Either way, you’ll get your money – state laws require that you get it promptly – and take it to the bank.
+The claims adjuster may cut you a check on the spot, or they may have it mailed to you at a later date.
+Either way, you’ll get your money if your claim is approved — and state laws require that you get it promptly.

 Policygenius’ editorial content is not written by an insurance agent.
 It’s intended for informational purposes and should not be considered legal or financial advice.
 Consult a professional to learn what financial products are right for you.